99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 DMS
 Can use identity providers / Cognito to exchange credentials for temporary credentials with roles, and can do operations only on data they own

+Enabling DynamoDB Streams on the table allows you to capture and process changes (inserts, updates, deletes) to the table in real-time

 # API Gateway
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/e272307f-1bfe-4156-8f98-dbba2b4c4cd8">